-Figure 2.4.
-Stability of Straight-Chain Conformational Isomers
+Figure 2.4 Stability of Straight-Chain Conformational Isomers Degree measurements indicate the angle between the two largest substituents about the carbon-carbon bond.

 Figure 2.5 shows the plot of potential energy vs. degree of rotation about the bond between C-2 and C-3 in butane.
 It shows the relative minima and maxima of potential energy of the molecule throughout its various conformations.
 Remember that every molecule wants to be in the lowest energy state possible, so the higher the energy, the less time the molecule will spend in that energetically unfavorable state.